United States intervention in Chile: Pinochet regime

+On a letter from March 1978 from Michael Townley to the DINA chief Manuel Contreras, he said "I accept that there are things to do and it's better not to inform higher ups.
+But in my judgement, the physical elimination abroad, with all its risks and possible consequences, especially in the U.S., where there is perhaps the best police force in the world, is not one of them. [...]
+In my judgement the greatest error has been not informing his Excellency, the truth and real magnitude of this problem.
+Without this, his Excellency was unable to act or give someone the necessary authority to act [...]
+So, I support: That if his Excellency is presented with the truth, it is possible and probable that you will be removed from every position, where the Government can be protected. [...]
+I ask you: To tell his Excellency the truth of this situation, so that he can use his authority as he can."

+US. interference in favor of the "No" option in the 1988 referendum

+The United States helped the "No" option in the referendum.

 Politics in the 21st century

 U.S. President Bill Clinton ordered the release of numerous documents relating to U.S. policy and actions toward Chile.
 The documents produced by various U.S. agencies were opened to the public by the U.S. State Department in October 1999.
 The collection of 1,100 documents dealt with the years leading up to the military coup.

-Regarding Pinochet's rise to power, the CIA concluded in a report issued in 2000 that: "The CIA actively supported the military junta after the overthrow of Allende but did not assist Pinochet to assume the Presidency."
-However, the 2000 report also stated that: "The major CIA effort against Allende came earlier in 1970 in the failed attempt to block his election and accession to the Presidency.
+Regarding Pinochet's rise to power, the CIA concluded in a report issued in 2000 that: "The CIA actively supported the military junta after the overthrow of Allende but did not assist Pinochet to assume the presidency."
+However, the 2000 report also stated that: "The major CIA effort against Allende came earlier in 1970 in the failed attempt to block his election and accession to the presidency.
 Nonetheless, the U.S. Administration's long-standing hostility to Allende and its past encouragement of a military coup against him were well known among Chilean coup plotters who eventually took activities of their own to oust him."